maiahirsch/maiahirsch.github.io/docs/lab2.md

 As this is a YouTube Shorts and cannot be embedded, [FIND THE STUNT HERE](https://youtube.com/shorts/qDWf7uRGerk?si=053rA-M1fdW1hEby)

+The RC car was driven in the hallway for several minutes.
+The car accelerates quickly from rest.
+Forward and backward speeds are similar, Turning is more responsive at higher speeds and the car tends to drift when turning sharply while going fast.

 ## Discussion

 This lab provided hands-on experience with IMU data collection and sensor fusion.
 The biggest challenge was managing BLE transmission speed — the Artemis can sample at 445 Hz but BLE becomes the bottleneck when sending large amounts of data, which is why the store-then-send approach is preferable to streaming in real time.